obox-systems/tauri_template/tauri-plugin-template/README.md

 ```

 Makes sure that you have `tauri-build` in deps or `tauri-plugin` has `build` feature enabled.
-Also add identifier of your android or ios project to `init` fn in `mobile` module.
+Also add identifier of your android project to `init` fn in `mobile` module.

 ## Remove android support